E-commerce is helpful but competitive, very competitive. Anyone who has dipped their toes in the E-commerce pool knows that fact.

 What is upselling?

 Well, by definition, upselling is the practice of offering your customers to buy the more expensive/premium version of the items they’ve purchased before or the items they’re interested in from your website.
-You might experience upselling a lot of times in both physical or online stores, such as purchasing one-year gym membership instead of a 3-month period, of course, with an attractive discount.
+You might experience upselling a lot of times in both physical or online stores, such as purchasing a one-year gym membership instead of 3 months, of course, with an attractive discount.

 In general, upselling should be the first thing to do as you already know customers’ favored items.
 Besides, it is easier for customers to realize the additional benefits of the higher package rather than the different products.

 What is cross-selling?

 Regarding cross-selling, think once again about our example in the previous part.
 This time you ask for a burger, but they ask you back very politely, “Sir/ Madam, would you like to have some fries or coke with it?”
 And this is cross-selling.